XRPLF/xrpl-dev-portal/content/data_v2.md

 The Ripple Data API v2 provides access to raw and processed information about changes in the Ripple Consensus Ledger.
 This information is stored in a database for easy access, which frees `rippled` servers to maintain fewer historical ledger versions.
 Additionally, the Data API v2 acts as a source of processed analytic data to applications such as [Ripple Charts](https://www.ripplecharts.com/) and [ripple.com](https://www.ripple.com).

-Ripple Labs provides a live instance of the `rippled` Historical Database API with as complete a transaction record as possible at the following address:
+Ripple provides a live instance of the Data API with as complete a transaction record as possible at the following address:

 [**https://data.ripple.com**](https://data.ripple.com)